SlithyMatt/cbm-wordslide/README.md

 executable loads **WORDS.BIN**.
 This is the timing you would expect on the X16 hardware with a physical SD card.

+You can also try it on the official web emulator: https://www.commanderx16.com/emulator/x16emu.html?manifest=/emulator/226-word-slide-/

 ## Support
 If you see any apparent bugs, or words that should or shouldn't be included in the list, please enter an issue on GitHub, or a pull request with your own fix --